What is a health reimbursement arrangement?

-There are several types of HRAs.
+There are several types of HRAs for employers to consider in 2023.
 Take Command specializes in the two most common arrangements: ICHRA and QSEHRA.

 ICHRA stands for Individual Coverage Health Reimbursement Arrangement.
 We pronounce it “ick-rah”.
 This HRA type allows employers of all sizes to reimburse their employees for their individual health insurance premiums and other qualified medical expenses.

 QSEHRA stands for Qualified Small Employer Health Reimbursement Arrangement.
 We pronounce it “Q-Sarah”.
 This HRA type is for small businesses and nonprofits with less than 50 full-time employees.
 It allows employers to reimburse their employees for qualified healthcare expenses outlined by the IRS and/or individual health insurance premiums.

 - One-Person 105 HRAs are designed for small business owners who need to provide benefits to one person.
 This can sometimes be a spouse who is active in the company or a self-employed business owner.

 - Excepted Benefit HRAs (EBHRA) are used to pay for additional medical expenses like vision, dental, coinsurance, and copayments.
 It’s capped by the IRS and must be offered in addition to a group health insurance benefit.
 Read our post on EBHRAs.

 - Integrated HRAs are “integrated” with a traditional group health insurance plan and used to help reimburse out-of-pocket medical expenses not paid for by the group health plan.
 Typical examples would be co-pays, co-insurance, deductible payments, etc. An excepted benefit HRA is a type of Integrated HRA.